4 Tools to Help You Analyze Your Audience

 1. Google Keyword and Adwords tools

 These tools from Google have a lot of use beyond research for your adwords campaigns.
-They’re a great way to discover keywords and phrases your audience is searching for, and also to reveal terms they’re using in large volumes that you may not have thought of.
-It’s a great way to learn how to speak the same language as your customers and to connect with them in the content you’re producing.
+They're a great way to discover keywords and phrases your audience is searching for, and also to reveal terms they're using in large volumes that you may not have thought of.
+It's a great way to learn how to speak the same language as your customers and to connect with them in the content you're producing.
+Using Keyword and Adwords data analytics for marketing decisions will help you develop new approaches and refine the overall marketing strategy.

 2. Facebook Insights